deepanshuIITM/WCCI-2026/README.md

-# Advances in EMO and Decision-making
+# Tutorial on Advances in EMO and Decision-making
-### *Tutorial for 2026 IEEE World Congress on Computational Intelligence*
+### *2026 IEEE World Congress on Computational Intelligence*

 ## Title of the Tutorial